top of page

 When the show opened, it was clear every detail had been considered.
 The costumes, makeup, lighting, and set all worked together seamlessly to create a visually cohesive world.
 It gave the performers a strong foundation to shine - and shine they did.

-The six queens—Catherine of Aragon (Marley Clump), Anne Boleyn (Lucca Kerkmans), Jane Seymour (Genesis Mitchell), Anne of Cleves (Joanne Kumi), Catherine Howard (Katya Ivanchov), and Catherine Parr (Bea Busby) each brought their own distinct personality, strength, and presence to the stage.
+The six queens—Catherine of Aragon (Marley Crump), Anne Boleyn (Lucca Kerkmans), Jane Seymour (Genesis Mitchell), Anne of Cleves (Joanne Kumi), Catherine Howard (Katya Ivanchov), and Catherine Parr (Bea Busby) each brought their own distinct personality, strength, and presence to the stage.
 Each performer understood their character and leaned into it.

-Marley Clump opened strong as Catherine of Aragon, delivering powerhouse vocals in “No Way.”
+Marley Crump opened strong as Catherine of Aragon, delivering powerhouse vocals in “No Way.”
 She also showcased a comedic edge that I’d love to see her explore even more.
 Her performance was a grounded, commanding presence that says, “I’ve been through it, and I’m still standing.”
 She carried herself with confidence and control, giving the number both vocal strength and emotional weight.

 Lucca Kerkmans’ Anne Boleyn leaned fully into the chaotic, social-media-savvy energy of the character, bringing humor and confidence that felt natural and engaging.
 There were strong Lily Allen vibes throughout—playful, cheeky, and just the right amount of rebellious.
 The comedic timing was great, and the performance never lost its musicality while embracing the humor.